abhishek-kumar-code/Redfish_Public/Specification.md

 ##### OEM schema file naming

-To avoid namespace collisions with current or future standard Redfish schema files, third parties defining Redfish schemas should prepend an organization name to the Namespace as the file name.
+To avoid namespace collisions with current or future standard Redfish Schema files, third parties defining Redfish Schemas should prepend an organization name to the Namespace as the file name.
 For example, "ContosoDisk_v1.xml" or "ContosoDisk.v1.0.4.json".

 #### Programmatic access to schema, registry, or profile files